The Västerås based service bureau Digital Mechanics AB produces prototypes and mechanical design for start up company Ochno.

-The Västerås based service bureau Digital Mechanics is one of the largest service bureaus in the Nordics.
-They have nine inhouse 3D printers spanning all the three major additive manufacturing technologies.
-They have MJF printers from HP, polyjet and FDM technology.
+The Västerås based service bureau Digital Mechanics AB is one of the largest service bureaus in the Nordics.
+They have nine inhouse 3D printers spanning all three major additive manufacturing technologies.
+They have MJF printers from HP, polyjet, and FDM technology.

 “The reason we invested in HP MJF is that HP has made it possible for us to deliver large quantities of parts that also look aesthetically good for the client”, says Fredrik Finnberg, CEO, Digital Mechanics.